-Fellow, College Lecturer and Director of Studies
+Fellow (A), College Lecturer, Director of Studies

-- Fellow A
+- Fellow (A)

-- College Lecturer, German
+- College Lecturer in German

 After studying and working as a lecturer at Trinity College, Dublin, she came to Cambridge in 1998 to take up a lectureship in German.
 Her doctoral dissertation was on verbal categories in Old Saxon.
 Her undergraduate languages were German and Russian, and she has spent longer periods abroad in Moscow, Copenhagen and Göttingen.